-This post originally appeared here at The Blood-Red Pencil on January 4, 2010, but still applies, except I no longer have a day job.
+This post originally appeared here at The Blood-Red Pencil on January 4, 2010, but still applies, although I've since retired from my day job.

 As I was walking to work in Downtown Chicago and doing my best to bypass the slippery remnants of the latest snowfall, I realized how distance can be relative.
 Here are a few examples:

 1. Temperature – What would ordinarily be a short walk seems endless on an extremely hot or cold day.
 Even a drive is torture, if the heat or air conditioning in the car won't function when needed.